-To install the External Support Bracket:
+To install the external support bracket:

-- Determine the desired location for the External Support Bracket.
-The External Support Bracket must be at least 1 inch (25 mm) above the Drain Hole and at least 1 inch (25 mm) below the Base Tube Collar.
-Do not cover the Drain Hole.
-The exact dimensions of the Mast System will vary based on the components included.
-Refer to Section 2.6 for dimension information. - 2.
-Secure the External Support Bracket around the Base Tube with the hardware from the External Support Bracket Kit.
-Do not overtighten the External Support Bracket and deform the Base Tube.
-This will damage the mast.
-The mounting hardware must include proper means to resist vibration loosening such as thread-locking compound or locking hardware.
+1. Determine the desired location for the external support bracket.
+The external support bracket must be at least 1 inch (25 mm) above the drain hole and at least 1 inch (25 mm) below the base tube collar.
+Do not cover the drain hole.
+The exact dimensions of the mast system will vary based on the components included.
+Refer to Section 4.8.6 for dimension information.

+2. Secure the external support bracket around the base tube with the hardware from the External Support Bracket Kit.
+Do not overtighten the external support bracket and deform the base tube (doing this damages the mast).
+The mounting hardware must include proper means to resist vibration loosening, such as thread-locking compound or locking hardware.
 Torque all hardware as appropriate for its size and grade.